gh-mrmoore/DataAnalytics/Classes/2021-07-21/04_DataViz_Story/README.md

   * What is the purpose for choosing the data for your story?
   * How did you map the data?
-    * Did you used multiple overlays and layers (maps)?
+    * Did you used multiple overlays and layers (maps)? yes, but they're not quite working right...
-    * Did you provide popups for the markers?
+    * Did you provide popups for the markers? not yet, time...
     * Did you add color to the MulitPolygon geometry features so they stand out?
+    Nope - ran out of time...
   * What does the mapped data show the viewer?

 * Suggested maps include: